RadianSimulations/ghpc-feedback/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

+**Player Log**

+If this issue is regarding a crash or an issue during gameplay, please attach a Player.log file from the session where the issue occurred.
+The last two Player.log files generated during play sessions can be found here: `C:\Users\[USERNAME]\AppData\LocalLow\Radian Simulations LLC\GHPC`

+If the player log includes a reference to a crash.dmp file, you should attach that as well.

 **Sources**

 If applicable, cite any public confirmed sources needed to justify issues involving armor values and ammunition types.